A-Z International Dining Guide: Off The Grid Greenville #local edition

 227 S. Liberty Street, Asheville, NC 28801

 While Greenville has yet to welcome its own Lebanese restaurant, Habibi Village in Asheville, North Carolina, is the closest authentic option and just under 90 minutes away, making it a perfect foodie day trip.
-Founded and run by a proud native of Lebon, this establishment’s pillowy saj flatbread is the star of the show and also nourishingly packed with gluten-free superfoods like chia seeds, cassava, and buckwheat.
+Founded and run by a proud native of Lebanon, this establishment’s pillowy saj flatbread is the star of the show and also nourishingly packed with gluten-free superfoods like chia seeds, cassava, and buckwheat.

 Our recommendation?
 Go for the Chef’s Special loaded with farm cheeses, olives, greens, and za’atar.
 No matter your pick, each dish will take your taste buds on a journey to West Africa.